"Wandavision" Reactions and Takeaways

 Let me be clear.
 I have never been a diehard comic book fan, I do not worship Kevin Feige or the powers that be at Marvel Studios or Disney, and I have no problem being critical of bad writing.

-I simply appreciate good storytelling, competent, patient storytellers, and great writing that manages character and world-building effectively; and I believe Marvel Studios has done a pretty darn good job in all three areas.
+I simply appreciate good storytelling, competent, patient storytellers, and great writing that manages character and world-building effectively; and I believe Marvel Studios has done a pretty effective job in all three areas.

 In any culture, our heroes, whether real or fictional, reveal something about the things we value and choose to pass on to future generations.
 They create the culture as much as they help define it.